Le Vrai Fake II

 Material: Seedsculptures (earth, clay, seeds), ceramics and stainless steel

-This work is a persecution of a previous work: Le Vrai Fake 1.
+This installation is the continuation of a previous work, Le Vrai Fake.